DaeBlicki/OrthoMAP/README.md

 - In `data/annotation_table` : Maps for gene.id (`.fa`) to gene.name (`.Robj`)
 - In `data/config.yaml`: Contains configuration for the resulting path in the pipeline and which input the user wants to use
 - In `data/parameters.drw`: Parameter file for the OMA standard workflow, change $SpeciesTree when available
+- In `data/parameters.drw`: (Optional) color palette for coloring the UMAP and Donut Charts and so on.

 ### scsRNA_metadata.csv
 This file contains **mandatory** and **important** information used in the pipeline.
 Here is a description for the colnames with an example.